AdamAlkhafaji96/OBD2-Data-Pipeline/README.md

 3. Pair the OBDLink MX+ bluetooth adapter to a computer or microcontroller.
 4. Open the OBDWiz software and run a diagnostics test
 5. Save diagnostic report as text file to local disk
-6. Upload data from local folder to S3 input bucket _s3://obd-diagnostic-input/_
+6. Upload data from local folder to S3 --> _s3://obd-diagnostic-input/_

 # ETL
-- "Processor Lambda" reads data from S3, processes that data using Spark, and writes processed data as a set of dimensional tables back to S3
+- reads data from S3, processes that data using EMR and Spark, and writes processed data as a set of dimensional tables back to S3

 # Data Model
 ![OBD_erd](https://user-images.githubusercontent.com/76083769/150624827-f35bf4f9-446c-4672-9455-c903e7916505.JPG)